adobe/aepsdk-edgeidentity-ios/Documentation/api-reference.md

 ### AuthenticatedState

-Defines the state an [Identity Item](api-reference.md#identityitem) is authenticated for.
+Defines the state for which an [Identity Item](api-reference.md#identityitem) is authenticated.

 The possible authenticated states are: